bvenkatr/personal-os/README.md

 		RUN apt-get install vim
 		RUN apt-get install curl

+####Volumes
+	A Volume is a designated directory in a container, which is designed to persist data, independent of the container's life cycle.
+		1. Volume changes are excluded when updating an image
+		2. Persist when a container is deleted
+		3. Can be mapped to a host folder
+		4. Can be shared between containers

 ####Mount a volume
 	1. Volumes are mounted when creating or executing a container
 	2. Can be mapped to a host directory